mishoo/UglifyJS/README.md

   and `x = something(), x` into `x = something()`
 - `warnings` -- display warnings when dropping unreachable code or unused declarations etc.
+- `negate_iife` -- negate "Immediately-Called Function Expressions"
+  where the return value is discarded, to avoid the parens that the code generator would insert.

 ### The `unsafe` option